School of Computing 2020-2021

-Some software produced in CISC 498 is valuable enough over a time period that intellectual property rights in the software are an important consideration.
+Some software produced in CISC 498 is valuable enough over long enough a time period that intellectual property rights in the software are an important consideration.
 The Queen's default policy on IP is that it belongs to the creators, which by default would be seen to be the students.
 Otherwise, when you sign a Project Acceptance Form, one of the things you clarify is what rights and licences apply to the software.

 Customers must understand that it is their responsibility to ensure their project complies with all of their organizational policies, procedures, and IT standards, including but not limited to the following: